KTibow/to-icon-sets/readme.md

 ## Solution

-Use GitHub actions to host the following process:
+Use GitHub Actions to host the following process:

 - Download JSON icon data from Iconify
 - Use `@iconify/tools` to convert them to packages
-- Publish them on NPM as `@ktibow/iconset-<name>` _note that each icon set has its own license and is not my own work_
+- Publish them on NPM as `@ktibow/iconset-<name>`
+  _note that each icon set has its own license and is not my own work_